 Most action-packed shows lack emotional depth.
 However, that's just not the case with Avatar: The Last Airbender.
 The hardships the characters endure actually make you feel something.

 Avatar: The Last Airbender takes you on a rollercoaster of highs and lows.
-As each character confronts their inner (or outer) demons, you’ll feel as if you’re along for the ride with them.
+As each character confronts their inner (and outer) demons, you'll feel as if you're along on the ride with them.

 You can't have an amazing show without interesting characters.
 None of the characters in Avatar: The Last Airbender (not even the side characters) are boring or bland.